CAN-D/AppNote-Protobufs/README.md

 Look at the `python_example.py` and `c_example.c` files for an actual usage.
-**Once you install the requirements listed below**, run the `make` command to generate the needed files to run and build the examples.
+Once you install the requirements listed below, run the `make` command to generate the needed files to run and build the examples.
 Once everything is generated and built try running the examples:
 ``` bash
 # Generate and build
 make